samsquire/ideas3/README.md

 # 78. Put a trie in front of a hashmap

 We end up with a simple database when we put a trie in front of a hashmap.
+This allows for almost constant access times.
 [See this repository](https://github.com/samsquire/hash-db).

-There must be a way of synchronizing a database with DynamoDB.
+There must be a way of getting the best of both worlds: an SQL database with the performance of a NoSQL database.
+I'd like to synchronize an SQL database with DynamoDB.

 # Generating ideas